 Michael Flynn Is a Dentist Who Cares

 Dr. Flynn and his staff want patients to have a quality care experienced focused on overall health.
 Michael Flynn will walk you through your examination and let you know what to look out for.
 You’ll feel better about your teeth after you leave your appointment.
-Schedule a biannual checkup at Michael Flynn Dentistry in West Allis, WI by calling 414-541-8250.
+Schedule a biannual checkup at Stubbs Family Dentistry in West Allis, WI by calling 414-541-8250.